Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 If you’re looking to make your 24 hours in Seoul or layover as convenient as possible with transportation provided, book a Seoul day tour.

-Here are some most-rated tours that take you to the most popular sites in Seoul:
+Here are two top-rated tours that take you to popular sites in Seoul:

 1. Best One Day in Seoul Itinerary (Mix of Everything)

-This Seoul Itinerary is for: People who want to see the most popular places in Seoul with limited time.
+This one day in Seoul itinerary is for: People who want to see the most popular places in Seoul with limited time.

 Sample Itinerary #1: